kswope/book-learnin/README.md

     end

-Avoid raising strings as exceptions; theyâre converted into generic RuntimeError objects.
+Avoid raising strings as exceptions; they're converted into generic RuntimeError objects.
 Create a custom exception class instead.

-Custom exception classes should inherit from StandardError and use the âErrorâ suffix in their class name.
+Custom exception classes should inherit from StandardError and use the Error suffix in their class name.

 When creating more than one exception class for a project, start by creating a base class that inherits from StandardError.
 Other exception